XiaominLi98/ForeignNameRecommender/README.md

 # ForeignNameRecommender
 A name generator which recommends foreign names in different languages.

+## Getting Started
+Download the project folder to your working directory.

 The main 4 files are (we list the require packages after the files):

   _projectWithMeaning.py (requires: "colorama", and "Levenshtein")_